PlummersSoftwareLLC/Primes/PrimeSQLite/solution_1/README.md

 3. Then list2 is subtracted from list1 and the primes found in stage1 are added
 4. The results from 3 are stored in a table, and this is considered the end result.

-The Python part is based on the implementation from:
+### Credits

-- Python/solution_2, by ssovest
+The Python part is based on the implementation from "Python/solution_2, by ssovest".

 ## Run instructions